gen42ops/BT-SN-research/README.md

 Contribution

 We welcome contributions from BitAgent team members!
-Feel free to submit a pull request or reach out to collaborate.
-Contributors should follow the guidelines outlined in the CONTRIBUTING.md (to be created).
+Feel free to reach out to collaborate.

 Sources

 This project uses information from: